Pyrobombus

-Pyrobombus (also known as Fiery-tailed bees) is a subgenus of bumblebees, with its centres of diversity in Central Asia and North America.
+Pyrobombus (known as fiery-tailed bees) is a subgenus of bumblebees, with centres of diversity in Central Asia and North America.
 Nearly a fifth of all Bombus species fall within Pyrobombus.
-Pyrobombus bees also face issues such as climate change, loss of habitat, urbanization, and industrial agriculture.
-Commonly, they are used for beekeeping as they are pollinators, and can be used for wax, honey, venom, and combs.
+Pyrobombus bees face issues such as climate change, habitat loss, urbanization, and industrial agriculture.
+They can be used for beekeeping as they are pollinators, and can be used for wax, honey, venom, and combs.

 Morphology

-The Pyrobombus are fairly small bees.
-They are the largest subgenus group of the Bombus and the most diverse in its morphology.
-Along with its diversity, there are few similarities between the species.
-The Pyrobombus varies in tongue length, head shape, mouth-parts, wingspan and such.
-The coat color of the Pyrobombus is physically similar to other bees in different subgenera under the Bombus, with black, yellow, and orange pattern arrangements and with some species, the coat can have white patches and or stripes.
-Like all bees, species of the Pyrobombus have translucent wings that can have different colour tinges of clear, black, brown and amber.
+Pyrobombus bees are fairly small.
+The subgenus is the largest by number of species in Bombus and the most diverse in morphology.
+Species vary in characteristics such as tongue length, head shape, mouth parts, and wingspan.
+The coat colour is similar to bees in other subgenera, with black, yellow, and orange patterns; some species can have white patches or stripes.
+Like all bees, Pyrobombus have translucent wings that can be clear or tinted black, brown, or amber.